Please subscribe to CNL2 – This beautiful success cannot survive with only 49 Subscribers

 The CNL2 Studio on Second St has the capacity to stream live — using up to six cameras and eight channels of audio.
 We can merge live phone calls into a stream, and we can host multiple remote live video/audio streams for live split-screen video.
 These are all advanced techniques in live video streaming.

-Incidentally, a message to our 25 subscribers and two advertisers… We love you.
+A message to our 49 subscribers… We love you.

 You are the believers.